With the UN predicting its population of 13 million will triple by 2050, Zambia is one of the fastest-growing countries in Africa.

 Things are changing in Zambia.
 Until recently, there was no monitoring of the impact of HIV and AIDS on key affected populations.
 Young people were unable to access information or services to help them have sex safely.
 ICS is helping change this.

-Volunteers work to develop after school clubs and 'youth friendly corners' as a way to reach students and help share information about health services.
-With particular reference to sexual health.
+VSO volunteers work to develop after school clubs and 'youth friendly corners' as a way to reach students and help share information about health services, especially for sexual and reproductive health issues.

 Helping people to support themselves and their families